KPMG Global Cyber Day initiative

-During the month of October, KPMG cyber security professionals help students, teachers and parents, become more cyber aware through interactive classroom sessions, both in person and virtually, on safe use of personal data, social media, cyber bullying, online gaming and phones.
+Throughout October, KPMG cybersecurity professionals help students, teachers and parents become more cyber-aware through interactive classroom sessions, both in person and virtually.

-Our Global Cyber Day coincides with International Cyber Security Awareness Month, an internationally recognized campaign that promotes cyber security among organizations and the public and providing resources to be more secure online.
+Our Global Cyber Day coincides with International Cyber Security Awareness Month.
+This internationally recognized campaign promotes cybersecurity among organizations and the public.

 How safe are your kids online?

-Take a few minutes and sit down with your kids and teens and ask them to answer each question to see how safe they are online.
+Take a few minutes to sit down with your kids and teens and ask them to answer a few questions to assess their online safety.